More Than a Camp for Troubled Girls: Asheville Academy Helps South Dakota Girls

-There are many reasons to choose Asheville Academy for Girls in order to help struggling girls from South Dakota overcome their troubles.
-At Asheville Academy for Girls, struggling girls are never far removed from the local community.
-Unlike a typical residential program such as a camp for troubled girls, Asheville Academy for Girls is tightly integrated into the local community.
-Rather than isolating the students from the real world, Asheville Academy for Girls encourages students to learn healthy mechanisms to better understand the world and form healthy relationships.
+There are many reasons to choose Asheville Academy in order to help struggling girls from South Dakota overcome their troubles.
+At Asheville Academy, struggling girls are never far removed from the local community.
+Unlike a typical residential program such as a camp for troubled girls, Asheville Academy is tightly integrated into the local community.
+Rather than isolating the students from the real world, Asheville Academy encourages students to learn healthy mechanisms to better understand the world and form healthy relationships.
 The level of community involvement also helps the students learn their place in the world and observe the immediate effects of their actions on their surroundings.

 For many of our students, a traditional learning experience is difficult.
-But with Asheville Academy for Girls, they can, once again, find joy in learning.
-At Asheville Academy for Girls, we welcome South Dakota girls 10-14 to our beautiful North Carolina campus.
+But with Asheville Academy, they can, once again, find joy in learning.
+At Asheville Academy, we welcome South Dakota girls 10-14 to our beautiful North Carolina campus.
 For more information, call 800.264.8709 today!

-Although Asheville Academy for Girls is located in North Carolina, we accept struggling girls from all across the United States including South Dakota.
-With the help of Asheville Academy for Girls, girls troubled by a wide range of issues such as relationship troubles, mental health problems, or social skills issues can find their way to a healthy path.
+Although Asheville Academy is located in North Carolina, we accept struggling girls from all across the United States including South Dakota.
+With the help of Asheville Academy, girls troubled by a wide range of issues such as relationship troubles, mental health problems, or social skills issues can find their way to a healthy path.

 NIMH A part of the U.S. Department of Health and Human Services, the National Institute of Mental Health is one of the centers comprising the National Institute of Health.
 With its extensive mental health research, the National Institute of Mental Health is one of the leading biomedical players in the field.

-Asheville Academy for Girls, a Camp For Troubled Girls helps South Dakota girls struggling with issues similar to those below:
+Asheville Academy, a Camp For Troubled Girls helps South Dakota girls struggling with issues similar to those below:

 – Disrespectful Behaviors